dotnet/docs/docs/standard/base-types/quantifiers-in-regular-expressions.md

  The quantifiers `*`, `+`, and `{`*n*`,`*m*`}` and their lazy counterparts never repeat after an empty match when the minimum number of captures has been found.
 This rule prevents quantifiers from entering infinite loops on empty subexpression matches when the maximum number of possible group captures is infinite or near infinite.

- For example, the following code shows the result of a call to the <xref:System.Text.RegularExpressions.Regex.Match%2A?displayProperty=nameWithType> method with the regular expression pattern `(a?)*`, which matches zero or one "a" character zero or more times.
-The single capturing group captures each "a" and <xref:System.String.Empty?displayProperty=nameWithType>, but there's no second empty match because the first empty match causes the quantifier to stop repeating.
+ For example, the following code shows the result of a call to the <xref:System.Text.RegularExpressions.Regex.Match%2A?displayProperty=nameWithType> method with the regular expression pattern `(a?)*`, which matches zero or one `a` character zero or more times.
+The single capturing group captures each `a` and <xref:System.String.Empty?displayProperty=nameWithType>, but there's no second empty match because the first empty match causes the quantifier to stop repeating.

  [!code-csharp[RegularExpressions.Quantifiers.EmptyMatch#1](../../../samples/snippets/csharp/VS_Snippets_CLR/regularexpressions.quantifiers.emptymatch/cs/emptymatch1.cs#1)]
  [!code-vb[RegularExpressions.Quantifiers.EmptyMatch#1](../../../samples/snippets/visualbasic/VS_Snippets_CLR/regularexpressions.quantifiers.emptymatch/vb/emptymatch1.vb#1)]